rhiaro/ldprints/readme.md

 * Actually make the copy from the notification, rather than just dynamically pulling data in from notifications.
 * Make a great portability experience academics who move from one institution to another.
 Perhaps the person lists their previous institutions eprints their new eprints archive can automatically fetch earlier publications, etc.
 * Handle notifications which are updates and deletes.
+* Authentication etc... maybe signing notifications... other people shouldn't be able to update metadata about my articles (unless I say they can).

 ### Orthogonal